 Video of the Day

-Plant peach trees in fertile soil in a location that will protect them from frost damage.
+Plant peach trees (Prunus persica, USDA zones 5-9) on fertile soil in a location that will protect the flower buds from frost damage in the spring.
 Avoid growing peaches in areas where temperatures drop below minus 10 degrees Fahrenheit or frost shows up after mid-April.
-Remove weeds regularly from a growing peach tree so your tree gets as many vital nutrients and moisture as possible.
+Remove weeds regularly from a growing peach tree so your tree gets as many vital nutrients and moisture from the soil as possible.
 Peach trees need soil with plenty of drainage and airflow and a pH between 6.0 and 7.0.

 Thinning Young Peaches